Konvt/pgbar/docs/QuickStart.md

 In some special scenarios, if you want to check the progress bar running, or forcibly stop the progress bar running, you can use the `is_running()` and `reset()` methods.

-Note: Because `ScannerBar` is allowed to start when the number of tasks is zero, in this case `ScannerBar` will not know when it should automatically stop.
+Note: Because `SweepBar` is allowed to start when the number of tasks is zero, in this case `SweepBar` will not know when it should automatically stop.

-This also means that if a `ScannerBar` with no number of tasks needs to be stopped, the `reset()` method must be called manually.
+This also means that if a `SweepBar` with no number of tasks needs to be stopped, the `reset()` method must be called manually.

-> It is also possible to stop the `ScannerBar` from running by allowing it to go out of scope and be destructed, but this is not recommended.
+> It is also possible to stop the `SweepBar` from running by allowing it to go out of scope and be destructed, but this is not recommended.

 ```cpp
 #include "pgbar/pgbar.hpp"